1. Who We Are

 Our applications may collect other, non-identifiable information about the use of our applications by way of standard technology such as cookies, web beacons and other web technologies.

-Any user information you provide while using our applications (including but not limited to documents, images and videos), is regarded as confidential and proprietary to your organisation, and will be secured in terms of the Services Agreement between us and your organisation.
+Any user information you provide while using our applications, (including but not limited to documents, images and videos), is regarded as confidential and proprietary to your organisation, and will be secured in terms of the Service Level Agreement between us and your organisation.

 6. Sharing of Your Personal Information